 Guidelines for the Summa Oral Examination

-Students who have earned a cumulative GPA of 3.900 or higher, and have 2 or fewer elective P/N credits, are eligible to take an Oral Examination in order to graduate with highest honors.
-(Students with transfer work on their transcript must have completed 14 traditionally graded credits at Augsburg, and have a minimum cumulative GPA of 3.900 to be eligible with no more than 2 elective P/N credits.
+Students who have earned a cumulative GPA of 3.900 or higher, are eligible to take an oral examination in order to graduate with highest honors.
+Students must have completed 56 traditionally graded credits at Augsburg with no more than 8 elective P/N credits.
 Successful completion of this examination will earn the designation Summa Cum Laude.
 Students who choose not to take the examination, or who do not pass the examination, will be granted the designation Magna Cum Laude.